 In the book "A Course in Freedom: The Drunken Monkey Speaks" by Lawrence Lanoff, the concept of the "four buckets of mythology" is introduced.
-I now refer to these as the four games we play in human existence – “Games” for short.
+I now refer to these as the four games we play in human existence.
 These games serve as a framework for understanding the different paradigms through which we perceive and interact with the world.
-Here’s a rundown of these four games and how they can help you call in your creatorship:

 Game One: Duality

 This is the game of "this or that."
 As soon as we label something, its opposite is implied.
-For example, labeling an experience as one of anxiety implies the existence of a state that is not anxious.
-This dualistic thinking is foundational, as it frames much of our everyday experience in terms of opposites.
 Understanding and recognizing when we are playing this game allows us to choose our reactions and perceptions more consciously.

 Game Two: Morality

-When we play Game One in the boxes of “right” and “wrong”, we now introduce morality.
-This game dictates that there is a correct way to do things and deviations from this way are punished, sometimes severely.
-Historical examples include witch hunts and the death penalty.
-Morality-based thinking often stems from religious or cultural norms, and it can impose harsh consequences on those who do not conform.
+When we play Game One in the boxes of "right" and "wrong," we introduce morality.
+This game dictates that there is a correct way to do things and deviations are punished.
 Morality introduces judgments of right and wrong, often leading to shame and guilt.
-Recognizing when we are in this game can help us question the validity of these moral judgments and reduce feelings of shame and guilt.
+Recognizing when we are in this game can help us question the validity of these moral judgments.

 Game Three: Oneness

 The game of oneness encompasses the idea that everything is interconnected.
-For some, this may be a spiritual belief in the divine presence in all things; for others, it may be a more secular acknowledgment of we came from nothing we go back to nothing (nothing aka no thing is still one thing).
-While oneness can foster a sense of unity and peace, it can also be misapplied to dismiss real human experiences and emotions, such as grief or anger.
+While oneness can foster a sense of unity and peace, it can also be misapplied to dismiss real human experiences and emotions.
 Awareness of this game allows us to appreciate interconnectedness without losing touch with individual experiences.

 Game Four: Perceived Objectivity

 This game is about the belief in objective truths, often represented by scientific consensus.
-While scientific understanding provides us with useful and reliable knowledge, it is also subject to change.
-What is considered a fact today may be revised or disproven tomorrow.
+What is considered a fact today may be revised tomorrow.
 Recognizing the provisional nature of scientific knowledge can help us remain open-minded and adaptable.

 Practical Applications and Empowerment

 The essence of this framework lies in becoming aware of the games we are playing at any given moment.
 This awareness empowers us to consciously choose how we want to create our experiences.
-For example, if you recognize that you are playing the game of anger (Game One), you can question whether this is what you want to create and shift towards a more desired state, such as peace or joy.
-Another factor that is often at play is while we may realize we’re in Game One consciously, we may not realize we’re possibly in Game Two.
-When we experience anger, and we don’t want to, people often categorize anger as “bad.”
-Anger isn’t inherently bad.
-We’re moralizing our emotions, something that is part of the human experience and adding a level of stress to an already trying time.
+For example, if you recognize that you are playing the game of anger (Game One), you can question whether this is what you want to create and shift towards a more desired state.
+When we experience anger and don't want to, we often categorize anger as "bad"—we're moralizing our emotions.
 The more we become aware of being in Game Two, the more we can stop moralizing our humanity and start creating conscious games.

-The Four Games of duality, morality, oneness, and perceived objectivity provide a powerful lens through which to understand and navigate our experiences.
+The Four Games provide a powerful lens through which to understand and navigate our experiences.
 By becoming aware of these games, we can consciously choose how we want to engage with the world, leading to greater personal empowerment and a more intentional life.